johnkeisuke/exif-photoshop/README.md

 # How to use

-Install it with
+Install it with:
 ```
 node install exif-photoshop --save
 ```

-Use it in your file like
+Use it in your file like:
 ```
 import * as EXIF_PHOTOSHOP from "exif-photoshop";